 So you’ve decided to move to Cork Ireland – in this blog post I list the best areas to live in Cork, where to search for rental properties and how much rent you can expect to pay per month.

-This July my husband & I re-located from living in Queenstown New Zealand to my home country of Ireland.
-Having lived abroad for 10 years (with stints living in Whistler Canada and Sydney Australia as well as New Zealand) it was a big deal for us moving to Ireland.
-Despite me being an Irish citizen (I’m from the cool city of Cork) & living in Ireland from the age of 3 up to 23, when I left for Australia – there was still a lot for me to get my head around in re-locating to Ireland.
+This July, my husband and I relocated from living in Queenstown, New Zealand, to my home country of Ireland.
+Having lived abroad for 10 years (with stints living in Whistler, Canada, and Sydney, Australia, as well as New Zealand), it was a big deal for us to move back home to Cork.

 We faced a lot of hurdles finding a suitable rental property in Ireland and so I’ve put together this incredibly detailed blog post to help you successfully find a place to rent in Cork.
 I also have a blog post on moving to Ireland (everything about work visas, finding a job and more)!
 I’ve also written a detailed blog post about renting in Ireland!

 As you can imagine, it can be very difficult to find decent housing in Cork.
-It is a very competitive market and rent can be quite expensive (depending on the area you wish to move to).
-Before starting your search there are a couple questions you should ask yourself first –
+It is a very competitive market, and rent can be quite expensive (depending on the area you wish to move to).
+Before starting your search, there are a couple of questions you should ask yourself first –

 What you need to be successful in finding a place to rent in Cork

-• Utilities are typically not included in the monthly rent price in Ireland so make sure you have additional savings to pay electricity/gas and WiFi.
+- Utilities are typically not included in the monthly rent price in Ireland, so make sure you have additional savings to pay for electricity/gas and WiFi.

-But rent prices can vary massively throughout Cork – the further away from the city you go the cheaper rental prices become.
+But rent prices can vary massively throughout Cork – the further away you go from the city, the cheaper rental prices become.
 For example the area of Macroom a 40 minute drive from Cork City is significantly cheaper than say Douglas a desirable neighborhood less than 15 minutes from the CBD.

 If you really want to save money on rent, you can rent a room in a house for about €500 per month in Ballincollig and other similar areas like Douglas and Carrigaline.